6.1. Client-Side Transfers Operations¶

 See below for an example:

-The files will be transferred to the destination in the same destination path, using a flat structure.
-The source path hierarchy is not preserved.
+The files will be transferred to the destination using a folder structure relative to the source path.
+On destination, the parent folder of each file is automatically created.
+The full source path hierarchy is not preserved.

 For a recursive source transfer, there is a performance issue to consider.
 For each sub-folder, SFTPPlus will need to make a separate request (local or remote) to get the content and attributes of each members of that folder.
 When you have 1000 sub-folders, SFTPPlus will make at least 1000 requests.